 We put tremendous care into our true gesso boards even before the first coat of gesso is applied.
-Northern linden- preferred for it’s tight grain, light weight, and stability is locally cut and sawn into rough planks by our chosen sawyers.
-After delivering the lumber to be kiln-dried, we edge glue boards to the necessary width and finish them at one or one and a quarter inch thick.
-We select as purely quarter-sawn boards as possible- adding even a higher level of stability.
-This sets our icon boards apart from those of other producers.
+Northern linden- preferred for it's tight grain, light weight, and stability is cut and sawn into rough planks.
+After the lumber is kiln-dried, we edge glue boards to the necessary width and finish them at their final thickness.
+We select as purely vertical grain boards as possible- adding even a higher level of stability.

-As an extra preventative against warping, we insert red oak braces, also quarter-sawn, into dovetailed slots in the backs of the boards.
+As an extra preventative against warping, we insert vertical grain red oak braces into dovetailed slots in the backs of the boards.
 Due to their vertical grain, the braces are more stable and will not shrink in width as much as if they are flat-sawn.

 True Gesso Finish

-Our customers are most often extremely pleased with our true gesso finish.
-To begin the process of applying gesso, we coat rabbit hide glue on all sides of the board.
-Next, we apply a pure linen cloth by soaking it in the glue and smoothing it over the surface of the board.
-Then we apply another coat of glue over the cloth.
-Once the cloth is dried crisp over the board, we trim the edges off.
-Once again, we apply another coat of glue, this time with a small amount of chalk added to the mixture.
-Finally, we begin the application of many coats of true gesso: a mixture of rabbit skin glue, chalk, and powdered marble, suitable for egg tempera, oil, acrylic, encaustic, and more.
-After tremendous care and attention to detail, through a special technique of eliminating pin holes that are common in all true gesso finishes, as well as much fine sanding, the surface is proven to be like glass to the feel.
-You simply will not find a finer gesso finish than on the boards and panels made at St. John’s Workshop.
+Customers comment on the beautiful, smooth surface of our gesso.
+To begin the process of applying gesso, we seal the board with shellac.
+Next, we apply a pure linen cloth by soaking it in the rabbit hide glue and smoothing it over the surface of the board.
+Once the cloth is dried crisp over the board, we trim off the edges and begin the application of many coats of true gesso: a mixture of rabbit hide glue, chalk, and marble, suitable for egg tempera, oil, acrylic, encaustic, and more.

 True Gesso Boards Hand-made with Care

 The process of finishing the board at this point requires us to give much time and attention to detail.
-We’ve made the process our own and employ several techniques that are difficult to master, but give brilliant results.
+We've made the process our own and employ several techniques that are difficult to master, but give brilliant results.
 The finished white surface is porcelain-smooth.
 The back is finished with shellac to seal the wood.
 If you are looking for the finest true gesso boards available, then look no further.